"I've always known I was different. I knew I wasn't like the other kids."

 That positive experience, he said, took a turn late last week.

-Wrong side of ballot: Issak decided he wanted to run for prom king, complete with making flyers and posters.
+Wrong side of ballot: Issak decided he wanted to run for prom king, complete with making fliers and posters.
 He said he double-checked with the prom committee and adviser, among others, that he would be listed on the ballot for prom king.

 With his friends around him last Wednesday in the cafeteria ready to vote, they realized his name was on the ballot, but on the wrong side.